jafingerhut/p4lang-tests/README.md

   process_validate_outer_header, where _condition_0 is from the line "if (valid(ipv4)) {" and _condition_1 is from the line "if (valid (ipv6)) {".

-TBD: The table dependency graphs currently always show `SuccessorDep`'s with a circle at the 'to' end of the line, indicating a True branch for the condition.
-This is often incorrect.
-The function generate_dot in file dependency_graph.py is probably using the wrong condition to determine whether to draw the arrowhead as a dot or a diamond using the value edge.dep.value, or perhaps edge.dep.value is not initialized correctly when creating the data structure from which the graph is drawn.
-It would be nice to correct that.

 TBD: Function `count_min_stages` allows scheduling of two table accesses for tables T1 and T2 in the same stage even if there is a